FALCOdrone/Ros-2-Environment/README.md

 ### Accessing the GUI
 After running the container, you can access the graphical user interface (GUI) by opening a web browser and navigating to `http://localhost:6080`.
 The container exposes the GUI on port 6080, allowing you to interact with the simulation environment.

-To restart the container when closed(you should always have the docker app running in the background) in the computer terminal/shell write:docker start roverchallenge
+To restart the container when closed(you should always have the docker app running in the background) in the computer terminal/shell write:docker start falcodrone_2